sean-medullan/documentation/en/contacts/contact_monitoring.md

 ##### How to test Google Analytics tracking code and campaign action

-- Install [Tag assistent](https://chrome.google.com/webstore/detail/tag-assistant-by-google/kejbdjndbnbjgmefkgdddjlbokphdefk) and enable recording on your website
+- Install [Tag assistant](https://chrome.google.com/webstore/detail/tag-assistant-by-google/kejbdjndbnbjgmefkgdddjlbokphdefk) and enable recording on your website
 - Create campaign with Visits a page decision and  Send tracking event action
-- Test it and see Tag assistent debug window with one Pageview request and 1 events
+- Test it and see the Tag assistant debug window with one Pageview request and 1 events

 ![](/contacts/media/google-analytics-tag-assistent.png)